paulfryer/ibkr/docs/GETTING-STARTED.md

 # Getting Started with IBKR SDKs

-This guide walks you through installing and making your first API call with both SDK options.
+This guide walks you through installing and making your first API call with the IBKR SDKs.

 ## Prerequisites